-Application servers and web servers are two types of servers needed to know in web application development in the software world.
-The developer writes the piece code, packs this code as war, and deploy/host the code in these.
+Application server and web servers are two types of servers crucial to understanding in web application development within the software world.
+The developer writes the code, packages it as a WAR file, and then deploys or hosts the code on these servers.

 Web server basics:-

 Web servers are utilized to generate both dynamic and static content.
 Clients send HTTP requests, which are then processed by the server, returning a response to the user.
 Web servers handle HTML content, images, and stylesheet elements.
 Popular web servers include Apache Web Server and Microsoft IIS.

 A web server comprises both hardware and software, functioning as a machine with an IP address assigned to a domain name.
 For instance, when a client browser requests ”www.domainname.com/index.html🔗,” the web server on that machine retrieves the content of index.html and sends it back as a response to the browser.
 This communication occurs over the HTTP protocol defined by the W3C organization.

 The web server is a fundamental component in web-based application development.
 Applications can be packaged as folders or web archives developed using Java, PHP, or Microsoft .NET technologies.
 The web server is commonly used for small-scale projects.

 Application Servers are Java servers that offer a variety of reusable services.

 Application servers are used in N-tier-based projects, where web servers act as front controllers for application servers.

 It host EJB projects in the form of EAR (Enterprise Archive) structure, which contains JARs and WAR modules.